shapeshed/flim.shapeshed.com/src/_posts/writing-cross-platform-node.md

 This works for all platforms rather than just OSX and Linux.

+## Join shell commands with a double ampersand instead of a semi-colon

+If you are working with any form of executing command-line programs, and you like to execute more than one in a single go, you would probably do so like this (let's use the basic act of creating a folder and cd'ing into it for brevity):

+    shell.exec('mkdir folder_name; cd folder_name');

+Unfortunately, that does not work on Windows.
+Instead, use this:

+    shell.exec('mkdir folder_name && cd folder_name');

 ## Use the os module for more control

 If you need even more control you can get the platform you are running on react accordingly with the [os module][3].